wikiwi/gitlab-autoscale-runner/README.md

 ## Docker Hub
 Automated build is available at the [Docker Hub](https://hub.docker.com/r/wikiwi/gitlab-autoscale-runner).

+## Limitations
+- Currently the config is only created during first run and is never updated.

 ## TODO
-Integrate and document AWS driver.
+- Integrate and document AWS driver.